zshamrock/blog/resources/templates/md/posts/2018-04-21-commitment-commit-every-day.md

 :tags ["craft" "development" "practice"]
 }

+Decisions done in the morning or when not tired tend to be the better one, as well as the more will power allows to dig deeper into the unknown areas.

 TODO: Include the image of the 3 months continuos commit history from the GitHub, and 2 released projects: vmx and dynosql!

 And start the work on the dynoman already!